Born: 1785-03-11 Morris County, New Jersey

 Although appointed by Jackson, Justice McLean favored the Whig Party and later identified with that portion of the Republican Party dominated by former Whigs.
 McLean wrote a number of anti-slavery opinions as justice, and he wrote a dissenting opinion in Dred Scott v.
 Sanford.
 Although politically active and frequently considered as a presidential candidate, McLean remained on the Supreme Court until his death in 1861.

-Richard L. Aynes, "McLean, John," American National Biography (New York: Oxford University Press, 1999), 15:142-43; Kermit Hall, ed., The Oxford Companion to the Supreme Court of the United States (New York: Oxford University Press, 1992), 541-42.
+Richard L. Aynes, "McLean, John," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 15:142-43; Kermit Hall, ed., The Oxford Companion to the Supreme Court of the United States (New York: Oxford University Press, 1992), 541-42.
 Illustration courtesy of the Abraham Lincoln Presidential Library, Springfield, IL.